 17.58.040 Clarified that nonconforming upgrades are Clarify when nonconforming upgrades are required.
-17.58.040.C required for increases to the square footage of a , , , , , , , , , , , , , , , , , , , , 17.58.040.C.2 building and/or site improvements which include installation of an additional off-street parking stall.
+17.58.040.C required for increases to the square footage of a g applications of an extension of a 17.58.040.C.2 building and/or site improvements which include installation of an additional off-street parking stall.
 17.62.035.A.2.a Clarify that any size demolition qualifies as a Corrects an unintended provision of previous code 17.62.035.A.2.b Type I Minor Site Plan and Design Review. amendments.
 17.62.035.A.2.u 17.62.035.A.2.v Clarify tree removal as a Type I Minor Site Plan Applicants could not clearly tell that tree removal and Design Review. was included in landscaping which was already a Type I review.
 17.62.050.A.1.c Exempt landscaping tree removal and/or Streamline tree and landscape review. replacement from submitting a plan by a landscape architect if the new species is on an approved tree list.
-Allow certified landscape designer, arborist, or nurseryman to approve of projects less than 500 sq. ft. rather than a landscape architect.
-17.62.050.A.1.d Remove requirement for 10% landscaping for The code and specific zoning designations provide a major remodeling. landscaping minimums more appropriate to zoning 47.62.050.4.20.1 designations.
-17.62.050.A.20.d Remove requirement which conflicts with code Remove section which was corrected with the section requiring all commercial mechanical adoption of Type I Site Plan and Design Review. changes to be a Type I Site Plan and Design Review.
+Allow certified landscape designer, arborist, or nurseryman to approve of projects less than 500 sq. ft. rather than a 47.62.050.4.4.1 landscape architect.
+17.62.050.A.1.d Remove requirement for 10% landscaping for The code and specific zoning designations provide a major remodeling. landscaping minimums more appropriate to zoning 17.62.050.A.20.d Danasa and singular sanda sandi da saidh and a designations.
+Remove section which was corrected with the 17.62.050.A.20.0 Remove requirement which conflicts with code section requiring all commercial mechanical adoption of Type I Site Plan and Design Review. changes to be a Type I Site Plan and Design adoption of Type I Site Plan and Design Review.
+Review.
 17.62.050.A.23 Clarify connection between development and Clarify code requirements.
-17.02.030.A.23 nonconforming upgrades.
+171021030111120 nonconforming upgrades.
 Clarity code requirements.
-17.62.065.D Remove redundant sections and conflicting Streamline and clarify language, remove blub 17.02.003.D standards. requirements to allow emerging technologies.
-Remove bulb requirements. requirements to allow emerging teemologies.
+17.62.065.D Remove redundant sections and conflicting Streamline and clarify language, remove blub standards. requirements to allow emerging technologies.
+Remove bulb requirements.
 Remove standard related to fixture requirements.
 17.80 Update Communication Facilities chapter to Amend code to comply with 2012 ruling allow a quicker review for some projects.
-The same to comply with 2012 runing and it a quienci retrett for dome projector